Sima Stein, MD

 U.S. immigration law requires that all visa applicants, both adults and children, undergo a medical exam performed by an approved physician.
 Not only does Dr. Sima Stein of Sima Stein, MD serve pediatric patients, but she is also a board-certified physician who is also authorized by the United States Citizenship and Immigration Services (USCIS) to administer immigration medical examinations on patients of all ages.
-Dr. Stein has offices in San Jose and Mountain View, California, for your convenience and offers a one-day turnaround of the paperwork required to complete the process.
+Dr. Stein has offices in San Jose, California, for your convenience and offers a one-day turnaround of the paperwork required to complete the process.
 Call Sima Stein, MD today for an appointment or book your visit online.

 The USCIS requires the immigration medical examination for anyone seeking a visa.
 To avoid significant delays in obtaining you or your child’s green card, the USCIS “strongly recommends” you receive exam results before your scheduled visa interview.
 Also, USCIS will not accept exams performed by unauthorized physicians.

 Dr. Stein is approved to perform comprehensive immigration physicals by the USCIS and does everything she can to expedite this process for her patients.
 She offers faster turnaround on required paperwork than anyone in the community.
 But because it can take time to receive results of some of the required tests, it’s essential you schedule your or your child’s exam in a timely fashion.